 Claudia had been pressured by certain reformers not to testify because they feared she would be embarrassed by Souder over her cannabis recommendations.
-The self-appointed medical experts who tried to dissuade her are typical of drug-policy reform advocates who have come to believe they know more about clinical medicine than California physicians who have dealt with patients one-on-one for years.
+The self-appointed medical experts who tried to dissuade her are typical of drug-policy reform advocates who have come to believe they know more about clinical medicine than California physicians who have dealt with patients oneon-one for years.

-I will miss Claudia and mourn the contributions she wasn't given the time to make.
-Tom O'Connell, MD heart.
+I will miss Claudia and mourn the contributions she wasn't given the time

+Tom O'Connell, MD

+Jensen's testimony was from the heart.
 She defended her recommendations of cannabis for several patients with attention deficit disorder.
 She could have avoided the subject until the Q&A session but she told it as a success story.